 Start the Image Information tool by clicking the Image Information button in the Image Viewer toolbar or selecting the Image Information option from the Tools menu in the Image Viewer.
 (Another option is to open a figure window using imshow and then call imageinfo from the command line.)

 The following figure shows the Image Viewer with the Image Information tool.
-In the figure, the Image Information tool displays both basic image information and image metadata because a file name was specified with imtool.
+If you specify a file name when you call the imtool function, the Image Information tool displays both basic image information and image metadata, as shown in the figure.